Colleges by Location

 Beyond academics, TWU offers a vibrant campus life filled with extracurricular activities and organizations.
 Students can participate in a variety of clubs and athletic teams, ranging from music and theater to environmental clubs and intramural sports.
 The Bulldogs, TWU's intercollegiate athletic teams, compete in the Appalachian Athletic Conference and have a strong tradition of success.
 TWU also encourages community engagement through service programs, providing students with opportunities to give back and make a positive impact locally and globally.
 Overall, Tennessee Wesleyan University strives to create a transformative educational experience that prepares students for success in their chosen fields and instills values that will serve them in all aspects of life.

-Located in Athens, TN, Tennessee Wesleyan University is a private comprehensive higher education institution.
-Its campus is 40 acres in size.
-This school follows a semester-based calendar.
+Tennessee Wesleyan University is a private comprehensive higher education institution located in Athens, TN.
+This institution follows a semester-based calendar.
 It has an acceptance rate of 60%.
 The freshman retention rate at Tennessee Wesleyan University is 75.3% and the six-year graduation rate is 52%.

 Quick Facts